RED LIGHT CAMERAS

 Oxnard Docs Set # 6

-The City may need to refund a number of tickets issued after Aug.
-1, 2015, as it appears it may have missed the deadline to set longer yellows at some of its camera enforced intersections.
+In early 2017 the City refunded a number of tickets issued after Aug.
+1, 2015, because it missed the deadline to set longer yellows at some of its camera enforced intersections.

 On Feb.
 22, 2016, in response to highwayrobbery.net's Dec.
 30, 2015 request for